ribeironicolas/user-api-nest/README.md

-# README - Store API using NestJS
+# README - User API using NestJS

 ## Introduction

-This project is an API for an online store developed using the NestJS framework.
+This project is an API for user authentication developed using the NestJS framework.
 It provides basic CRUD (Create, Read, Update, Delete).

 ## Technologies Used